psychopy/psychopy/docs/source/gettingStarted.rst

 The view will automatically switch to the Coder, and display the python code.
 If you then save and run this code, it would look the same as running it directly from the Builder.

 It is always possible to go from the Builder to python code in this way.
 You can then edit that code and run it as a python program.
-However, you cannot go from code back to a Builder representation.
+However, you **cannot go from code back to a Builder representation** editing in coder is a one-way street, so, in general, we advise compiling to code is good for understanding what exists but, where possible, make code tweaks in builder itself using code components.

 To switch quickly between Builder and Coder views, you can type `Ctrl-L` / `Cmd-L`.